-My name is Tadeas Priklopil and I am an applied mathematician working in ecology and evolutionary biology.
-The primary topic of my research is to understand the connection between individual behaviour and evolutionary phenomena.
+My name is Tadeas Priklopil and I am an applied mathematician working in population dynamics, ecology and evolutionary biology.
+The primary topic of my research is to understand how individual characteristics (genetics, behaviour etc.) shape up population-level evolutionary phenomena (e.g. speciation) and how in turn evolutionary processes influence individual characteristics (e.g. by changing immune response).
 You can find more on my research and teaching by following the links.

 Project: Evolution in structured populations.

-Description: Structured population theory is concerned with situations where individuals are structured e.g. according to age, condition and spatial location.
+Description: Structured population theory is concerned with situations where individuals can be classified e.g. according to age, condition and spatial location.
 The aim of the project is to understand the feedback between individual behavior, ecology and evolution in structured populations.
 Of particular focus is decomposing the rate at which genes spread in a population into model parameters that allow for better explanations and predictions to be made.

 In 2012 I obtained my PhD in Applied Mathematics at the Department of Mathematics and Statistics at the University of Helsinki.
 My thesis was on "theoretical perspectives on mate-choice and speciation" and was co-supervised by Professor Mats Gyllenberg (mathematics, dynamical systems, structured populations) and Dr. Eva Kisdi (ecology, epidemiology, evolution).
 I was part of the Biomathematics research group of Professor Mats Gyllenberg, and also acted as a board member and a secretary to the Finnish Mathematical Society.